retypeapp/retype/README.md

 From your command line, navigate to a folder location where you have one or more Markdown `.md` files, such as a GitHub project.

-Next, choose one of the following tools to first install `retypeapp` and then start Retype by using the `retype watch` [command](/guides/cli.md#retype-watch):
+Next, choose one of the following tools to first install `retypeapp` and then start Retype by using the `retype start` [command](/guides/cli.md#retype-start):

 +++ NPM
 ```
 npm install retypeapp --global
-retype watch
+retype start
 ```
 +++ Yarn
 ```
 yarn global add retypeapp
-retype watch
+retype start
 ```
 +++ dotnet
 ```
 dotnet tool install retypeapp --global
-retype watch
+retype start
 ```
 +++